syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Detect-Whether-a-New-Connection-Has-Been-Created-Removed-From-a-Diagram.md

 'Add your logic here when created the connection...
 MessageBox.Show("Connection created with " & endpoint.Port.Container.Name)
 ElseIf evtArgs.ChangeType = CollectionExChangeType.Remove Then
-'Add your logic here whed removed the connection...
+'Add your logic here when removed the connection...
 MessageBox.Show("Connection has been removed")
 End If
 End Sub